srobo/website/_posts/2023-04-09-haberdashers-win-sr2023.md

 ## Virtual Competition

 The first part of our league this year was a virtual competition, broadcast live from Southampton in March.
 Across twenty matches, teams competed in a simulated version of the main competition, testing their coding skills against one another.
-The day was handily won by Haberdashers’ College, coming 1st in all four of their matches, and going on to win the competition as a whole.
+The day was handily won by Haberdashers’ College, coming 1st in all four of their matches.

 ## League Matches